Does Muscle or Fat Weigh More?

 Muscle Burns More Calories Than Fat

-Muscle in a resting state burns roughly 10 calories per day.
+The muscle in a resting state burns roughly 10 calories per day.
 Fat only burns around 2-3 calories per day.
-It is a substantial difference that can be multiplied by adding pounds of muscle, helping to build up a surplus of calories burned throughout the day even at rest.
+There is a substantial difference between 1 pound of muscle vs 1 pound of fat that can be multiplied by adding pounds of muscle, helping to build up a surplus of calories burned throughout the day even at rest.